 The knife holder E is designed for conventional disposable blades from all current manufacturers.
 It is available in two models: one for narrow-band blades and one for broad-band blades.
 The knife holder has a lateral movement, so that the entire width of the blade can be used.
-The ejector (9a) ensures safe blade changing.
+It is also equipped with a blade ejector (9a).